salusai/mastrogpt-training/lessons/2-stream.md

 ### Deployment see: <br>  config, `.env` and `packages/.env`

-## The test environment is different from the deployemnt environment
+## The test environment is different from the deploement environment

 ---